Not all relationships turn out well.

 - Click on the Delete button, and confirm

-By this, the deleted apps are still associated with the advertiser account.
+By doing this, the deleted apps are still associated with the advertiser account.
 Later on they may be re-added back into the account with all their historical data.
+This also includes app settings, approved agencies, tokens etc.

 To permanently delete an app from your account, contact your dedicated CSM or the Customer Engagement Team at hello@appsFlyer.com.